 The spending pot has the coins worth the most.
 We use them if the children have been extra good and need a chocolate treat or if we need another loaf of bread or pint of milk – it saves us having to break into another note.

 The piggy bank is sealed and collects all our shrapnel and 5p’s.
-When it get full up, we head out to one of our local banks who have a machine which changes all the change up for free.
+When it gets full up, we head out to one of our local banks who have a machine that changes all the change up for free.

 52 week saving challenge